 - Kmhmu: Baskets and Back Strap Looms explores the versatility and beauty of bamboo basketry in a Kmhmu home.

 Carving a Community: The Katu People highlights the distinct cultural traits and crafts of the Katu residing in southern Laos and the central highlands of Vietnam.
 Intricate weavings and basketry and bold woodcarving created by the Katu people are highlights of the exhibit.
 Of special interest is the carved decoration of the Katu communal meetinghouse.
 Traditionally, the meetinghouse was the focal point of the village, where members of the community gather to carry out important rites, including buffalo sacrifice.
-Videos of this annual ritual and daily activities will allow visitors to witness the folkways of the Katu.
-This exhibit opens on 20 September 2013 and will be up for one year.
+Videos of this annual ritual and daily activities allow visitors to witness the folkways of the Katu.
+This exhibit opened on 20 September 2013 and will end on 15 September 2014.

 Special exhibitions are included in the general admission ticket to the Traditional Arts and Ethnology Centre.

-Exhibition information is displayed in Lao and English, and translations are available free of charge from the ticket desk, in Chinese, French, German, Italian, Japanese, Portuguese, and Spanish.
+Exhibition information is displayed in Lao and English, and translations are available free of charge from the ticket desk, in French, German and Japanese.

 Visit the Visitor Information page for details on location, opening hours and services.
 Guided tours of the exhibitions are available, as well as in-depth seminars.

 From Courtship to Kinship: Wedding Celebrations of Laos’ Ethnic Groups provides a rare insight into the distinct wedding traditions of the Lao people and several of the country’s ethnic minorities such as the Hmong, Tai Phuan and Mien.
 It features unusual artefacts, such as a ‘wedding crown’ of the Kim Di Mun made of pure silver and human hair, stunning documentary photography of rituals and ceremonies, and explanations of the lore and symbolism of wedding customs in Laos.
-This exhibition opened on 15 September 2011 and will be on display for one year.
+This exhibition opened on 15 September 2011 and closed on 31 August 2012.
 For more information on this exhibition, please contact us.

 Splendour and Sacrifice: Taoism of Northern Laos, a special exhibition at the Traditional Arts and Ethnology Centre from September 2009 - August 2011, offered visitors a glimpse into the religious life of the Mien and Mun Yao people.